afewell-hh/metal/docs/toi/implementation_state.md

 - Need to add form validation error messages
 - Need to add loading states for async operations
 - Need to add confirmation for destructive actions
+- Need to improve responsive design for very narrow screens

 ## Critical Dependencies